alexatyszka/preservation-review-2024/README.md

 3. Compiling occurrence data into a larger file, cross-referencing names using GBIF backbone
 4. Image creation using square grids
 5. Image creation using Uber's H3 hexagon mapping

+# Acknowledgements #

+> This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 2236870.